reine/BackEndManager/README.md

 * Status messages (Can display info/success/warning/error messages to the user)
 * Breadcrumb trail creation

-Herewith listed are the features to be added in this release:
+Herewith listed are the features added in this release:

 * Touted as a **"multiple application - one core"** so that it will be easy to upgrade the system files without affecting the application files.
 Likewise, each app can stand alone with its own set of modules.
 * Bootstrap 3 Framework
 * Option to use Bootstrap Themes - e.g., Flatly from [Bootswatch](http://bootswatch.com/)
 * Option to use Bootstrap Templates - e.g., Modern Business from [Start Bootstrap](http://startbootstrap.com/)
+* [AdminLTE](http://almsaeedstudio.com) as the new admin panel's design & layout
-* Other features to be added as needed
+* *Other features to be added as needed*

 ## Setup, Installation & Configuration